-We suggest you bring a real shovel.
-(You might break your backpacking shovel.)
-We used a "D" handled fire-fighter shovel.
+We suggest you bring a real shovel, this time.
+(You might break your aluminum backpacking shovel.)
+We use a "D" handled fire-fighter shovel.
 Many shovels make light work!

 We checked the log shelter where we can enjoy after-dinner conversation warmed by a hot fire in the wood stove.
-We had to dig a passage to enter the Shelter; the Shelter is covered by six feet of snow with drifts to ten feet.
-There is a mortal risk of a roof release, which can, in part, be mitigated by entering at the side and ducking around the corner under the eves.
+We usually have to dig a passage to enter the Shelter; the Shelter is often covered by six feet of snow with drifts to ten feet.
+There is a mortal risk of a roof release (or collapse), which can, in part, be mitigated by entering at the side and ducking around the corner under the eves.
 (We will define the entrance with route marker flags.)
 There is no wood in the shelter!
 We need some nice pine logs and kindling for an evening next to the 50 gallon wood stove.
 It is close to the cars.

 We will mark the very short trail from the Trail Head signboard past the Shelter to the camping area with route flags.
 We will also mark the clear area where we can construct our base camp "kitchendining" area.
-We will also mark a trail to the fine new USFS toilet.
-(Bring your own gaskets and paper and hand wipes, just to be sure.)
+See the pictures: